cosme12/SimpleCoin/README.md

 # SimpleCoin
 Just a really simple, insecure and incomplete implementation of a blockchain for a cryptocurrency made in Python.
-The goal of this project is to make a working blockchain currency, keeping it as simple as posible, to be used as educational material.
+The goal of this project is to make a working blockchain currency, keeping it as simple as possible and to be used as educational material.

 >This project is just being made for fun.
 If you want to make your own cryptocurrency you should probably take a look at the [Bitcoin Repository](https://github.com/bitcoin/bitcoin).